3nids/qgiscombomanager/README.md

 * **vectorLayerCombo**: the combobox defining the vector layer
 * **initField**: the initially selected field name or a lambda function returning the name (it could look for a value in settings)
 * **fieldType**: restrain the possible selection to a certain type of field (see [QGIS doc](http://qgis.org/api/classQgsField.html#a00409d57dc65d6155c6d08085ea6c324) or [Qt doc](http://developer.qt.nokia.com/doc/qt-4.8/qmetatype.html#Type-enum)).

+This class offer convenient methods:
+* `getFieldName()`: returns the name of the currently selected field
+* `getFieldAlias()`: returns the alias of the currently selected field
+* `getFieldIndex()`: returns the field index of the currently selected field

 ## Band combos